How Web Creators Can

 Since less client work is expected, this will free up a large chunk of your weekly schedule.
 Invest this time in learning new skills and expanding your knowledge.
 Focus on the more relevant skills we mentioned earlier, skills that help your clients’ immediate business goals.
 SEO, conversion rate optimization, and commerce are examples of skills that may remain in high demand and even see an increase in demand.

-Original post can be got here;https://elementor.com/blog/prepare-for-corona-virus/
+The original post can be found here;https://elementor.com/blog/prepare-for-corona-virus/

 Credit to Elementor.